-Each week (see the course schedule) you will be reponsible for completing and submitting by email a weekly online activity.
+Each week, except exam weeks (see the course schedule) you will be reponsible for completing and submitting by email a weekly online activity.
 This may entail doing a reading or watching a video made available online, or performing some other kind of activity.
 Instructions will be posted weekly right here on the webpage by Monday and will be due (by email) on Friday at 5pm of each week.
-You should e-mail your completed assignment to email@example.com, with the subject heading of "SOCI#" (with "#" being the number of that week's online activity, as noted above).
+You should e-mail your completed assignment to firstname.lastname@example.org, with the subject heading of "SOCI#" (with "#" being the number of that week's online activity, as noted above).

-This site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
+This website may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 I am making such material available in an effort to advance understanding of sociological, cultural, scientific, anthropological issues, etc. I believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.

 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml